Quickstart

 });

-// Deal signed (contract accepted)
+// Contract signed (contract accepted)

-widget.addEventListener('salesbooth:deal-signed', (e) => {
+widget.addEventListener('salesbooth:contract-signed', (e) => {

 });

-widget.addEventListener('step.payment', (e) => {
+widget.addEventListener('salesbooth:step-change', (e) => {

 });Server-side events (webhooks)